tinghe14/NLP-Papers/README.md

 # NLP-Papers
-This is a repository for organizing articles related to NLP or medical NLP.
+This is a repository for organizing articles related to NLP.
 Most papers are linked to my reading notes.
-Feel free to visit my medium homepage and contact me for discussion.
+Feel free to contact me for discussion via Linkedin.

 # Table of Contents (ongoing)
 1. [large language model](#llm)